Child Support Lawyer in Richmond & Sugar Land TX

 Child support is based upon the Child Support Guidelines set forth by the Texas Legislature.
 The amount of child support to be paid is based on the adjusted gross income of the paying parent.
 The court will normally order the parent who does not have primary custody to pay child support to the other parent monthly.

 How to Calculate Net Income

 The amount of child support the noncustodial parent needs to pay is determined by their adjusted net income.
 After determining the total annual income, parents required to pay child support are allowed to deduct social security taxes, union dues, health insurance payments for the children, and federal income tax to obtain his or her adjusted net income.

 The state requires the noncustodial parent to pay a percentage of his or her monthly net income toward child support.
 Several factors are used to calculate the amount of child support, including the noncustodial parent’s gross income and the number of children.
-If there are any other factors that may influence the amount of child support, Lester Van Slyke Jr. has the skills to recognize these factors and point them out in court.
+If there are any other factors that may influence the amount of child support, Lester Van Slyke Jr. and Michelle R. Kestler have the skills to recognize these factors and point them out in court.